davidbeckonline/pegel-konstanz_website/content/_index.en.md

 ## Annual Cycle

-The annual cycle in comparison to historical values is given here.
-The <span style="background-color: lightgrey"> grey area</span> of the error band can be interpreted as the 'normal' fluctuation of the level.
+The annual cycle in comparison to historical values.
+The <span style="background-color: lightgrey">grey area</span> of the error band can be interpreted as the 'normal' fluctuation of the level.

 ![level_longterm](https://pegel-konstanz-for-website.s3.eu-central-1.amazonaws.com/graph/EN/longterm_EN.png)

 ## Clearence Hight for Bridges